 What business metric is your team focused on lifting?

 The holy grail business metric most customer success teams focus on is Net Dollar Retention (NDR).
 Driving NDR is about increasing retention and account expansion.
-Business metrics in your organization that drive retention, such as license and feature utilization, health scores, and product adoption, are great starting points to pinpointing a digital tech touch.
+Business metrics in your organization that drive retention, such as license and feature utilization, health scores, and product adoption, are great starting points to pinpointing a Digital CS.

 Figuring a few of these is crucial to focusing and motivating your efforts.
 It answers: why should we care?
 Once you know which business metrics you are looking to drive, the next step is to determine what customer actions will drive that business metric.